aristosv/webserver/README.md

 ---
 ## Required setup information
-- **Domain Name:** The name of the domain you want to host on your server, without www.
+- **Domain Name:** The name of the domain you want to host on your server.
+No need to enter www.
 - **Email Address:** Your email address, used for LetsEncrypt notifications
 - **MariaDB root Password:** The root password for your MariaDB database